Shane McDermott

-Shane McDermott (born February 18, 1992) is an American football center who is currently a free agent.
-He played college football at Miami.
+Shane McDermott (born February 18, 1992) is an American former professional football player who was a center in the National Football League (NFL) for the Carolina Panthers, New York Giants and Dallas Cowboys.
+He played college football for the Miami Hurricanes.

+Early life

+McDermott attended Palm Beach Central High School.
+As a senior, he was a starter at center, receiving All-conference, All-area by the Palm Beach Post and All-Broward by the Sun-Sentinel honors.

 College career

-At Miami, McDermott played in 46 games starting in 36 during his college career.
-As a senior, he earned First-team All-Atlantic Coast Conference in 2014.
+McDermott accepted a football scholarship from the University of Miami.
+As a redshirt freshman, he appeared in 10 games as a backup at center.

+As a sophomore, he started all 12 games at center.
+He was part of the third passing offense (295.4) and fifth total offense (440.2) in the Atlantic Coast Conference.
+He was awarded the Walter Kichefski Endowed Football Scholarship.

+As a junior, he started 11 games at center.
+He missed the third and fourth games because of an injury.

+As a senior, he started in all 13 games at center.
+He finished his college career after playing in 46 games with 36 starts.

 Professional career

-Dallas Cowboys
+Dallas Cowboys (first stint)

-McDermott was signed by the Cowboys as an undrafted free agent on May 8, 2015.
-He was released by the Cowboys on September 5, 2015 during final roster cuts.
+McDermott was signed as an undrafted free agent by the Dallas Cowboys after the 2015 NFL draft on May 8.
+He was released by the Cowboys on September 5, during final roster cuts.

 Carolina Panthers

 On September 9, 2015, McDermott was signed to the Panthers' practice squad but was released the following week.

-New York Giants
+New York Giants (first stint)

 On November 18, 2015, McDermott was signed to the Giants' practice squad.
 He signed a reserve/future contract on January 1, 2016 and was released by the Giants on August 30, 2016 and was signed to the practice squad.
 He was released on September 21, 2016.